 Arm lift surgery, also known as brachioplasty, is done to improve the appearance of the arm above the elbow.
 Fluctuations in weight, growing older and heredity can cause the upper arms to have a drooping, sagging appearance, or the dreaded flabby arm look.
 This is a condition that cannot be corrected through exercise.

 Arm contouring can be done via liposuction or a brachioplasty.
-Liposucton may be an option if your skin is smooth and tight and there is only excess fat.
+Liposuction may be an option if your skin is smooth and tight and there is only excess fat.
 An arm lift may be recommended when there is excess or sagging skin as well as excess fat.
 This procedure will usually reduce excess sagging skin and tighten and smooth the underlying supportive tissue that defines the shape of the upper arm.

 At the initial arm contouring consultation, your goals and expectations about arm contouring surgery will be discussed in detail.
 Different brachioplasty, as well as liposuction techniques, will be discussed and an individual decision as to the most appropriate technique(s) to be used will be selected.
-You can also read through common arm lift questions prior to your consultation with Dr. Greenberg.

 Brachioplasty is performed at our accredited in-office surgical facility on an outpatient basis.
 Several types of anesthesia are available, including local (which gives the fastest recovery time) and general.
 These options will be discussed at the consultation.
-Though other types anesthesia are available, Dr. Greenberg feels general anesthesia usually gives the greatest degree of safety and comfort and allows for the most effective treatment.
+Though other types of anesthesia are available, Dr. Greenberg feels general anesthesia usually gives the greatest degree of safety and comfort and allows for the most effective treatment.

 The incisions are made in the arm groove in the mid portion of the arm so as to be as inconspicuous as possible.
 Liposuction may also be done as an adjunctive procedure if additional contouring is felt to be necessary.